Updated May 16, 2026§ For Pets

 You bought an AirTag because the marketing said “track anything.”
 Hunters who tried it on a free-running dog learned the hard way that “anything” assumes a crowd nearby.
-According to Apple, the Find My network draws on 2 billion devices worldwide to relay tracker locations, per Apple’s network documentation.
+Apple’s Find My support page confirms that the Find My network is “a crowdsourced network of over a billion Apple devices” that relay tracker locations over Bluetooth.

-We tested AirTag on a Labrador retriever across 6 hunting days in rural Idaho.
-The takeaway: AirTag is a useful close-range backup for hunting dogs, but it isn’t a primary tracker.
-Here is exactly when it works, when it fails, and what to upgrade to.
+Put plainly: AirTag is a useful close-range backup for hunting dogs, but it isn’t a primary tracker.
+Here is exactly when it works, when it fails, and what to upgrade to, based on how the Find My network actually behaves in the field.

-- AirTag works for hunting dogs only within 100 feet of your iPhone (Precision Finding range with U2 chip in clear air).
+• AirTag works for hunting dogs only within close Bluetooth distance of your iPhone.
 Beyond that, you depend on the Find My network of nearby iPhones, which is sparse in hunting country.

-- In rural fields with no iPhone density, AirTag location stops updating.
-Across our 6-day test in Idaho, an AirTag on the dog went 4-7 hours between updates when the dog was beyond Bluetooth range.
+• In rural fields with no iPhone density, AirTag location stops updating.
+With no relay iPhone nearby, an AirTag on a free-running dog can go hours between updates whenever the dog is beyond Bluetooth range.

-- For real free-running hunting tracking, upgrade to Garmin Alpha (9+ miles range, real-time GPS, e-collar correction).
-Tested across the same 6 days; zero coverage gaps.
+• For real free-running hunting tracking, upgrade to Garmin Alpha (9+ miles range, real-time GPS, e-collar correction).
+Its dedicated GPS and radio link don't depend on nearby phones, so it holds coverage where Find My drops out.

 How Does AirTag Actually Work for Hunting Dogs?